ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

 }
 ```
 We could write a case for every combination of points in a square, and for each case draw a different line.
-But I'm lazy so I tried to do the same thing in as little lines of code as possible.
+However, I'm lazy so I tried to do the same thing in as little lines of code as possible.
 Let's see how this goes.\
 Now that we are only checking the correct position we can now collect all the points of the square into one array.
 After we do that, we can filter that array down to just the points are active so we can know how many there are.\
 Put this inside the if statement block.